Eagle Rock and Curracurrong Falls (Via Wattamolla)

 Curracurrong Falls dropping into the ocean

-When the winds are strong, the water can often be seen being pushed back up, which makes for a pretty spectacular sight.
+When the winds are strong, the water can be seen being pushed back up, creating a remarkable natural spectacle.

-If the waterfall is not spectacular enough, then Eagle Head Rock (or simply Eagle Rock), located almost next to the waterfall, most definitely is.
+If the waterfall doesn’t impress enough, then Eagle Head Rock (or simply Eagle Rock), situated right next to the falls, certainly will.

 Eagle Rock